All Episodes

 So don't doubt me what this is.

-It's a shame they have to do it in their minds, it's a shame they have to do it over this issue, because I'm sure they would love the court to find for Obama on this one.
+In their minds, it's a shame they have to do it over this issue because I'm sure they would love the court to find for Obama on this one.

 I am sure USA Today would love for the court to rule that Obama has all the power in the world to simply ignore immigration law.

-But the truth is we're on the last months of the regime, and they are more concerned.
+But the truth is, we're on the last months of the regime, and they are more concerned.

-See, they haven't opposed conceptually presidents using executive orders to violate the Constitution.
+They haven't opposed conceptually presidents using executive orders to violate the Constitution.

 They have advocated for it.